 Repetitive-element PCR (Rep-PCR) is a method for fingerprinting microbial genomes by PCR amplification of repetitive DNA elements that are widely distributed in the microbial genomes.
-Rep-PCR is rapidly developed and widely used in the classification of a variety of microbial genes.
-The technique is high-resolution, easy to perform, and can be applied to large or small numbers of samples.
+Rep-PCR technique was rapidly developed and has been widely used in the classification of a variety of microbial genes.
+High-resolution and easy to perform, this technique can be applied to large or small numbers of samples.
 We provide rep-PCR profiling service to help you examine strain-specific patterns and identify microbes even on the strain level.

-Rep-PCR is rapidly becoming the most widely used DNA-based typing method.
+Rep-PCR technique is becoming a popular DNA-based typing method.
 The repetitive sequences, including REP (repetitive extragenic palindromic) sequences, ERIC (enterobacterial repetitive intergenic consensus) sequences and BOX elements, are widely distributed in microbial genomes.
 They differ in distribution at the level of strains, species and genera, but are relatively conservative in evolution.
 The REP elements are 38-bp sequences consisting of six degenerate positions and a 5-bp variable loop between each side of a conserved palindromic stem.
-ERIC sequences are 126-bp elements which contain a highly conserved central inverted repeat and are located in extragenic regions of the microbial genomes.
+ERIC sequences are 126-bp elements that contain a highly conserved central inverted repeat and are located in extragenic regions of the microbial genomes.
 BOX elements are located within intergenic regions and can also form stem-loop structures due to their dyad symmetry.
-Rep-PCR uses the primers which are complementary to interspersed repetitive consensus sequences for PCR experiments, and then, DNA fragments of different sizes between repetitive elements are amplified.
-The PCR-products are separated by electrophoresis apparatus depending on the size of the fragments and a species (sometimes strain)-specific pattern is obtained.
-Isolates with similar patterns will cluster together, which is the basis of microbial ID using rep-PCR.
+Rep-PCR uses the complementary primers to interspersed repetitive consensus sequences for PCR experiments; and then, DNA fragments of different sizes between repetitive elements are then amplified.
+The PCR-products are separated by electrophoresis apparatus depending on the size of the fragments and the species (sometimes strain)-specific pattern.
+Isolates with similar patterns will cluster the basis of microbial ID using rep-PCR.

 Sampling kits: We provide a complete range of microbial sampling kits for clients, including microbial collection products, DNA/RNA isolation kits, and accessories for storage and mailing.